 What is cellular energy?

 Our bodies contain trillions of cells.
 Inside each of them are huge numbers of tiny, energy-producing power plants called “mitochondria”.
 Mitochondria convert the food we eat and the air we breathe into “ATP”, a special type of fuel that powers our cells, and in turn, us.
 From blinking to thinking, walking to talking, we use ATP for almost everything we do.
-Healthy mitochondria produce enormous amounts of ATP and at the same time, ATP provides the enormous amounts of energy for the processes and reactions that help keep our cells healthy and vital.
-To give you an idea of our bodies’ ATP energy requirements, scientists estimate that a single human brain cell requires ten million ATP molecules per second to carry out its tasks.
+Healthy mitochondria produce enormous amounts of ATP and at the same time, ATP provides enormous amounts of energy for the cellular processes and chemical reactions that help keep our cells healthy and vital.
+To give you an idea of our bodies' ATP energy storage requirements, scientists estimate that a single human brain cell requires ten million ATP molecules per second to carry out its tasks.

 The beauty of the metabolic process is that when our cells have the right ingredients, they can make more than enough energy for all their tasks and functions.
 In fact, healthy, vital cells can even make that little extra need to self-repair if they have enough stored ATP.
 So, before our cells go through cell division, they can repair their own DNA, thereby making sure that our next generation of cells is also healthy and full of energy.

 How do we lose cellular energy?